ImKinziRoze/ImKinziRoze/README.md

 🌸 I’m @ImKinziRoze | #KinziRoze 🌸

-💕 interested in Automation & Business!
+💕 I'm interested in Automation & Business!

 🧠 I’m currently learnin how to code!